 The benzodiazepines are a huge player in the treatment of the anxiety disorders.
 In fact, alprazolam (Xanax) is annually one of the top twenty-five most prescribed drugs in the US.

 Benzos are typically used to treat anxiety, panic, agitation, seizures, insomnia, and substance withdrawal.
-They’re also used for sedation.
+They’re also used for medical sedation.

 Two tidbits of interesting history…